Best tutorial for Maven settings file | Sample mvn settings.xml example

 How to find which settings.xml file is used?

-We can configure settings.xml in global and local locations.
+We can set up the settings.xml in both global and local locations.

-We can find the location If you enable debugging logs during the mvn command.
+You can identify the location by enabling debugging logs while running the mvn command.

 mvn clean -X